etemesijacktone/Forecasting-Patient-Attendance-for-Appointments-_A-Logistic-Regression-Approach/README.md

-# An Analysis of Missed Patient Appointments in Brazil in the Year 2016
+# Forecasting Patient Attendance for Appointments: A Logistic Regression Approach

 ## Introduction